 Death cover begins 12 months after the policy start date

-Many people are surprised that most life insurance policies don’t pay out on death cover until after 12 months.
+Many people are surprised that most life insurance policies don't pay out on death cover until after 12 months.
 However, if you put yourself in the position of insurance underwriters, this makes sense.
-If cover began from day one, those in the unfortunate position of facing short-term death would take out a policy, and the beneficiaries’ cash in.
+If cover began from day one, those in the unfortunate position of facing short-term death would take out a policy, and their beneficiaries would get a cash sum with the policyholder not having made many monthly payments.
 Unfortunately, this time lag is just business and commonplace throughout the insurance industry.

 As we grow older, attracting different medical ailments, it is not easy to secure traditional life insurance.
 Therefore, for many people, over 50s life insurance cover has been a godsend.
 Acceptance is guaranteed for those aged 50 and 80, removing some of the stresses and strains of organising your finances.

 However, as with any insurance policy, your premiums will reflect your health at the time.
 There is no one case fits all scenario, so you need to know how historical and current ailments may impact your premiums.

 Like other insurers, the level of life cover available with British Seniors is dependent upon your age.
 At this moment in time, the maximum cover for each age group is as follows:

 It is worth noting that even though you are allowed to take out multiple life insurance policies, the combined cover must not exceed the maximum for your age at the time.
 Each insurance company will have their own distinct age bands and maximum cover.
 While British Seniors does compare favourably, there may be occasions where you can secure a higher level of cover.